Decoy Effect

 What is a real-world example of the decoy effect?

-The classic example is magazine subscriptions (from Dan Ariely's research): (A) Online only — $59, (B) Print only — $125, (C) Print + Online — $125.
-Option B exists only to make C look like exceptional value.
+The classic example is from Dan Ariely's research in Predictably Irrational: The Economist offered subscriptions as (A) Online only — $59, (B) Print only — $125, (C) Print + Online — $125.
+Option B exists only to make C look like exceptional value — you get everything B offers plus online access for the same price.
 Without B, most people chose A. With B, most chose C. The decoy (B) made C appear dominant by comparison.
-SaaS pricing tables use this constantly — a mid-tier plan is often designed to push buyers toward the highest tier.
+SaaS pricing tables use this constantly — a middle tier is often designed to push buyers toward the top tier.

 How do I use the decoy effect on my pricing page?

 Design a three-tier pricing structure where the middle tier is the decoy: price it close to the premium tier but with noticeably fewer features.
-This makes the premium tier look like a bargain.
+This makes the premium tier look like a bargain relative to the middle option.
 Alternatively, create a 'starter' plan that's only slightly cheaper than the recommended plan but significantly less featured — steering buyers upward.
-Always A/B test decoy configurations, as the effect magnitude varies by audience and product type.
+The decoy must meet two criteria: (1) asymmetric dominance — clearly dominated by the target on all dimensions, and (2) price proximity — priced close enough to the target that a price-only comparison doesn't automatically dismiss it.